-The climate crisis is in full swing.
-Canada must rapidly transform its economy away from the unpredictable and problematic socio-environmental impacts caused by high emitting industries.
-The transition to this new economy must be a "just transition".
+With the climate crisis in full swing, Canada must rapidly transform its economy away from the unpredictable and problematic socio-environmental impacts caused by high-emitting industries.
+Getting to a net-zero economy must be achieved through a just transition.

 The federal legislation should establish a “top-down” and “bottom-up” scheme to be carried out by a newly-created federal just transition institution as well as regional and sectoral partners.
 This scheme would be: